The phlebotomy program is designed to provide students with the skills and knowledge necessary to function effectively and safely as a phlebotomist.

 A $100.00 nonrefundable fee is due upon acceptance into the program and is applied to the cost of the tuition.

 Estimated cost of Certified Phlebotomy Technician Exam through National Healthcareer Association is $125.00.
+The exam fee is subject to change.

 SCHEDULE